How to Market Your Local Business Ahead of the Competition

 The more transparent you are, the more likely you are to give each and every customer a pleasant and stress-free experience at your restaurant; therefore, they are much more likely to come for return visits.

 Increased sustainability was one of the most notable trends of 2019, and it’s undoubtedly going to be just as big, if not bigger, throughout 2020.
 For that reason, recycling is not enough to call your business green.

 Sustainability is a special approach, focusing on reducing waste to a minimum for every aspect of your business.

-If you have you have a strong sustainability strategy in place, you may want to make it known to your customers, especially if your main customer base consists of millennials which are known to care for a green approach.
+If you have you have a strong sustainability strategy in place, you may want to make it known to your customers, especially if your main customer base consists of millennials who are known to care for a green approach.